Navigating Market Research Sessions: What to Expect

 Initial Briefing

-Before any market research session begins, the facilitator provides a briefing that introduces the purpose and structure of the session.
+Before any market research process begins, the facilitator provides a briefing that introduces the purpose and structure of the session.
 Participants receive insights into the research objectives, their roles, and what to expect.
 Important details, such as time frames, activity formats, and participant expectations, are also outlined.

 Participants may need to complete paperwork, including consent forms detailing the research's purpose, personal data usage, and participant rights.
 Some sessions require non-disclosure agreements (NDAs) to maintain confidentiality.
 These practices safeguard participants' privacy and uphold the integrity of the research.